 Typically 2 main types of surgery are used for treating pancreatic cancer, namely:

-I. Whipples procedure, which is also known as Pancreaticoduodenectomy, is performed for tumours in the head of pancreas.
-The head of the pancreas are removed by a surgeon along with the gallbladder, small intestine, stomach, bile duct, and nearby lymph nodes.
+Whipples procedure, which is also known as Pancreaticoduodenectomy, is performed for tumours in the head of pancreas.
+The head of the pancreas is removed by a surgeon along with the gallbladder, small intestine, stomach, bile duct, and nearby lymph nodes.
 It is usually considered as a complex operation, which is best performed by an experienced surgeon in a hospital.

 Distal Pancreatectomy & Splenectomy: